 If HSDD is something that connects with you, I want to encourage you to broach this topic with your primary care physician or OBGYN because the reality is that many doctors aren't introducing this topic on their own.
 Or, if you'd rather get immediate access to a doctor who truly understands HSDD, the Right to Desire website offers a telemedicine component, which gives you access to a doctor right from the confines of your home.
 I love telemedicine!

 The Right to Desire website has a lot of other great info about HSDD as well.
 I really like the simple quiz it offers, which is a great start.
 They also just launched a funny video that brings levity to this serious topic (don't watch with kids around).

-I hope that for some of you, reading about HSDD is like when I read about diastasis recti.
-It’s that a-ha!
+I hope that for some of you, reading about Hypoactive Sexual Desire Disorder is like when I read about diastasis recti.
+It's that a-ha!
 What I am feeling has a name.
 I am not alone.
 And I can get help for this.